counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID of the app instance
+    - ID of the app instance to get details of

 Result:
 - `appInstance:`[`AppInstanceInfo`](#data-type-appinstanceinfo)